csmir/Chrono/README.md

       // '/gettime 10 days, 5 hours and 16 seconds'
       public void HandleTimeInputExample(string command)
       {
-          // remove the command name & prefix. command = command.Remove(0, 9);
+          // Remove the command name & prefix. command = command.Remove(0, 9);

           // GetFromString returns a bool, true if 'command' included any valid time, false if it did not.